buckaroo-it/WooCommerce/readme.txt

 1. Centrally manage your payment methods, within the general plugin settings.

+2. It is easy to configurate the plugin, start accepting payments within a few minutes.

-2. Linked to the Buckaroo Plaza which is Buckaroo's secured financial backoffice system.
+3. Linked to the Buckaroo Plaza which is Buckaroo's secured financial backoffice system.

 == Frequently Asked Questions ==

 = Minimum Requirements =
 - WordPress 4.4
 - WooCommerce 2.2
-- PHP 7.2
+- PHP 7.4
 - Buckaroo account

 = How do I automatically install the plugin? =